Dyson's Air-Purifying Headphones Are as Wild as They Sound

-It's not dystopian science fiction.
-Dyson's new Zone air-purifying headphones may look as wild as they sound, but it's a real device you'll be able to buy sometime this fall, according to Dyson.
+Dyson's new Zone air-purifying headphones look like something you'd expect to see in a dystopian sci-fi movie, maybe even on the head of a Batman villain.
+But it's actually a real device you'll be able to buy sometime this fall, Dyson says.

 For Dyson -- a company that's best known for its high-end vacuum cleaners -- it's the first foray into wearable technology.
 The Zone is a set of noise-canceling, over-ear headphones that "simultaneously deliver immersive sound to the ears and purified airflow to the nose and mouth," addressing the "urban issues of air quality and noise pollution."
 No word yet on pricing, but it seems safe to assume that these will cost more than your typical premium noise-canceling headphones from Bose and Sony, and maybe even more than Apple's AirPods Max headphones.